hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 To verify your node is running properly, you can query data from its API.
 A getStatus query will show you info on the running software version and latest block processed.
 Refer to [Querying the Engine API](https://github.com/hive-engine/steemsmartcontracts-wiki/blob/master/Smart-Contracts-Guide.md#querying-the-engine-api) for details.
 In the API URL you should replace ```https://api.hive-engine.com/rpc``` with ```http://<YOUR SERVER IP>:5000```

 So for example, instead of ```https://api.hive-engine.com/rpc/blockchain``` you would use ```http://<YOUR SERVER IP>:5000/blockchain```

+## 7. Enabling and Approving Witness

+There is a script called `witness_action.js` that can help with a few quick actions.
+See `node witness_action.js --help` for a list of commands, noting it uses the settings in your .env file to perform the custom json broadcasts.